 Now, consider the watershed battles of Crecy and Agincourt, where English longbowmen decimated French cavalry.
 At Crecy, a heavy rain began to fall as the French forces advanced, ruining the bowstrings of their Genoese mercenaries’ crossbows, which couldn’t be removed.
 The Enlish and Welsh longbowmen, however, were able to detach their strings and keep them under their clothing until the start of the volley exchange.
 The result was that the crossbows didn’t even reach the English line, whereas the longbows had no trouble hitting their targets.
 The Genoese were understandably averse to getting shot repeatedly with no chance to return fire, and tried to retreat.
 The French knights and men-at-arms, however, tried to charge directly through the Genoese, but horses are not tanks and so cannot instantly crush large numbers of human beings.
 This caused a horrible scrambling mess which the English were able to fire into with impunity, allowing them to win the battle with minimal casualties.
 At Agincourt, the French were funneled down a muddy slurry of a road between two lines of trees, again while their knighthood jockeyed with each other to show how ballsy they were.
 Again, the English won with a small fraction of the French’s casualties.

 You see the issue here?
 These were two battles that favored absolutely every advantage of the English longbows.
 They’re not good examples to use as a general marker of the bow’s effectiveness as a weapon.
 That being said, before it seems like I’m too down on archers, consider this: bows are not weapons for lightly-built, lithe people.
 That’s a damn lie.
-When you’re talking about a medieval bow in particular, without all those fancy-pants modern accouterments and adjustments, you’re looking at some serious upper body strength in order to use one.
+When you’re talking about a medieval war bow in particular, without all those fancy-pants modern accouterments and adjustments, you’re looking at some serious upper body strength in order to use one.
 Most modern bows are in the 30-75 pound range (13.6-34 kilograms, for those of you not in Baldeagland).
 The lower limits for medieval longbows are more in the 100+ pound range.
 This is not a weapon for a lanky sissy.
-This a weapon for a man who, given an arming sword, could probably thrust it up to the hilt in another man without too much effort (or further than many knights could, at any rate).
+This a weapon for a man who, given an arming sword, could almost cut another man in half without too much effort (or closer to than many knights could, at any rate).
 I can’t even benchpress 100 pounds (that I know of; I actually haven’t tried!), but I’ve lifted enough weight to imagine that pulling back against that kind of force is utterly hellish.

 Hollywood does not understand this concept.
 They’re very caught up in the knightly idea (because knights were known for their humility and open-mindedness, y’see) that only a little girly man uses a bow, because a real man kills other men face to face.
 While wearing seventy pounds of steel equivalent in toughness to his sword that totally hide his facial features.
 And wielding a sword that cost more than the lifetime income of most farmers of the time.
 And riding a horse that dwarfs most plough-horses, carrying a lance long enough (and maybe sturdy enough) to skewer ten men at once.
 But yeah!
 Totally manly and brave and so on.
 Damn bourgeoisie!
 Is the French revolution easier to understand now?
 Because I’m sure getting it more.